 Given Abloh’s increasing emphasis on the use of quotation marks and the frequency with which he is using them – appearing not only on his Off-White products, but also on goods associated with his collaborations with Nike, Ikea, and Rimowa – it might be worthwhile to inquire as to the legality of Abloh’s new design trademark – pun intended, maybe.

-While it may seem ludicrous that Abloh and Off-White could lay claim to quotation marks – do note, the brand is not actively attempting to do so – it is also not completely outlandish to suggest that one day it might try.
+While it seems ludicrous that Abloh and Off-White could even potentially lay claim to quotation marks – do note, the brand is not actively attempting to do so – it is also not completely outlandish to suggest that one day it might try.

 Consider Off-White’s statement logo, for instance, which consists of the familiar set of diagonal stripes that prominently adorns crosswalks and street signs.
 It is the same graphic for which Off-White fans have come to associate with the brand (as indicated by the countless social media posts of cross walks and signs paired with Off-White shout outs and tags).
 Abloh’s brand has filed – and in some cases, received – federal trademark registrations.
 And in other cases, attempted to claim exclusive rights in these graphics.